-Please Note: We are monitoring the COVID-19 situation and may move this retreat online.
+Please Note: We are monitoring the COVID-19 situation and are moving this retreat online.

-Spirit Rock warmly welcomes all self-identified People of Color (POC) who are nourished by Buddhist teachings of Loving Kindness and Compassion.
+Spirit Rock warmly welcomes all self-identified Black, Indigenous, and People of Color (BIPOC) who are nourished by Buddhist teachings of Lovingkindness and Compassion.
 These practices help us relate to ourselves and the world from a place of love, clarity, and empowerment.

 All levels of meditation experience welcome.